rmera/boo/README.md

 ## Introduction

-Boo is a library that implements a tree-based gradient boosting and [extreme gradient boosting](https://github.com/dmlc/xgboost) ([reference](https://arxiv.org/abs/1603.02754)) for classification, in pure Go.
+Boo is a library that implements tree-based gradient boosting and part of (see below)  [extreme gradient boosting](https://github.com/dmlc/xgboost) ([reference](https://arxiv.org/abs/1603.02754)) for classification, in pure Go.

 # Features